destinyae/autodoc/README.md

 <img src="https://raw.githubusercontent.com/context-labs/autodoc/master/assets/query.gif" alt="Markdownify" width="60%" style="border-radius:24px;">

 This is the core querying experience.
-It's very basic right now, with plenty of room of improvement.
+It's very basic right now, with plenty of room for improvement.
 If you're interested in improving the Autodoc CLI querying experience, checkout [this issue](https://github.com/context-labs/autodoc/issues/11).

 ### Indexing
-Follow the steps below to generate documentation for your own repository using Autodoc.
+Follow the steps below to generate documentation for your repository using Autodoc.

-Change directory into the root of your project:
+Change the directory into the root of your project:
 ```bash
 cd $PROJECT_ROOT
 ```